teekennedy/dotfiles/README.md

 Symlinking /Users/cyphus/.zshrc to /Users/cyphus/projects/dotfiles/.zshrc
 ```

+## Adding extra paths to the PATH

+Many paths are specific to a given user's environment and therefore should not
+be added to the dotfiles version control.
+Adding machine-specific paths to the
+PATH can be done by placing a `.zprofile-paths` file in your home directory
+with one path per line.
+Shell comments are allowed in this file as they are
+parsed out when loaded.

 ## Other helpful utilities

 I consider these tools helpful enough to install on all my devices.